 - Petitions require good cause: Courts look at rehabilitation, law-abiding conduct, and community safety.

-- Legal guidance is essential: Attempting to restore rights without an attorney significantly lowers your chances of success.
+- Legal guidance is essential: Attempting to restore rights without a professional attorney significantly lowers your chances of success.

 Why Legal Representation Matters

-The consequences of possessing a firearm while ineligible are severe, including potential felony charges, prison time, and additional restrictions on your future.
-Attempting to navigate the restoration process without legal help can be risky.
+The consequences of possessing a firearm while ineligible are severe, including potential prison time and additional restrictions on your future.
+Attempting to navigate the restoration process without legal help can be risky, especially since the severity of the situation often depends on whether you are facing misdemeanor vs. felony charges.
+An attorney can help you understand these classifications and build a strategy to protect your rights.

 Experience Counts